Skip to content

 This would cause unexpected results because the number 42 would be assigned to text_input and the string 'Hello World' would be assigned to number_input.

-When to use global vs. local formulas
+When to use project vs. local formulas

 Both local and global formulas have their place in WeWeb development: